Where to Get Fentanyl Test Strips and How to Use Them

 - Outpatient rehab: Outpatient rehab centers typically offer the same types of treatment modalities as inpatient rehab centers, but the treatment takes place on a part-time basis while patients continue to reside at home throughout the treatment process.
 Levels of care, intensity, and frequency of treatment may vary depending on treatment goals, patient needs, and the rehab facility.

-If you or someone you love is struggling with opioid addiction, treatment is available.
-For more information on rehab facilities near you or where to buy fentanyl test strips, contact an addiction specialist today by calling 800-662-4357.
+If you or someone you love is struggling with opioid addiction, help is available.
+For more information on rehab facilities near you or where to buy fentanyl test strips, get help today by calling 800-914-7089 (Who Answers?) .

 - Connection Department of Public Health.
 Fentanyl Testing to Prevent Overdose.